-- The Park and all of its facilities, including visitor use of the grounds and parking areas, is closed year-round between sunset and sunrise.
+- The Park and all of its facilities, including the grounds and parking areas, are closed year-round between sunset and sunrise.
 No overnight parking or camping is permitted. - The following areas of the Park shall be, for safety and security purposes, closed to all public use:

 All construction areas

 Caretaker's House

-Artist-in-Residence Studio and back deck
+Artist-in-Residence Studio and back deck (with the exception of Open Studio Program dates).

-Maintenance Shop - Wire Mill

-Staff office areas

-Weir House basement, second floor, and attic

-Burlingham House Kitchen, basement, and upstairs offices Collections/Museum Storage Building All driveways
+Maintenance Shop - Wire Mill Staff office areas Weir House basement, second floor, and attic Burlingham House Kitchen, basement, and upstairs offices Collections/Museum Storage Building